About This Breed

 THINGS TO CONSIDER

-The Pekingese requires constant grooming.
+The breed requires constant grooming.
 Additionally, it is not always well-behaved with children and is wary of strangers.

 IDEAL LIVING SITUATION